Release Notes

 - New

-handles ETag/If‑None‑Match and Last‑Modified/If‑Modified‑Since to return 304 efficiently.
-Response::withLastModified(DateTimeInterface)
+ConditionalCacheMiddlewarehandles ETag/If‑None‑Match and Last‑Modified/If‑Modified‑Since to return 304 efficiently.
+Response::withLastModified(DateTimeInterface)helper for setting validators.

 DSN Utilities